pingcap/docs-cn/system-variables.md

 - Unit: Bytes
 - This variable is used to control the threshold at which the TiDB server prefers to send read requests to a replica in the same availability zone as the TiDB server when [`tidb_replica_read`](#tidb_replica_read-new-in-v40) is set to `closest-adaptive`.
 If the estimated result is higher than or equal to this threshold, TiDB prefers to send read requests to a replica in the same availability zone.
 Otherwise, TiDB sends read requests to the leader replica.

+### tidb_allow_tiflash_cop <span class="version-mark">New in v7.3.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
+- Type: Boolean
+- Default value: `OFF`
+- When TiDB pushes computation tasks down to TiFlash, there are three methods (or protocols) to choose from: Cop, BatchCop, and MPP.
+Compared to Cop and BatchCop, the MPP protocol is more mature and offers better task and resource management.
+Therefore, it is recommended to use the MPP protocol.
+    - `0` or `OFF`: the optimizer only generates plans using the TiFlash MPP protocol.
+    - `1` or `ON`: the optimizer determines whether to use the Cop, BatchCop, or MPP protocol to generate execution plans based on the cost estimation.

 ### tidb_allow_batch_cop <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL